Alienware2000/game-agents/README.md

   - invoked tools manually
   - observed live world updates
   - picked up items and crafted using MCP calls

-- This milestone lifts the project from a local Python simulation to a **portable, externally-controllable agent environment**.
+This milestone lifts the project from a local Python simulation to a **portable, externally-controllable agent environment**.

+> **Note:** The MCP server currently exposes the GridWorld as tools.
+> The LLM planner (next milestone) still runs in a separate script and calls the environment directly.
+> A future step is to route LLM tool use *through* MCP as well.

 ### 🧠 Why This Matters

 With MCP integration:

 - The GridWorld becomes a **first-class tool provider** for any LLM or agent capable of MCP.
-- Tools are now described using **schema**, which lets the LLM understand how to call them.
+- Tools are now described using **schemas**, which lets the LLM understand how to call them.
 - The environment operates like a real API — the same pattern used by:
-  - ChatGPT/Claude tool calling
+  - ChatGPT / Claude tool calling
-  - Cursor Agents
+  - Cursor agents
-  - Voyager / Minecraft agents
+  - Voyager / Minecraft-style agents
   - Web automation tools
-  - Robotics/IoT control systems
+  - Robotics / IoT control systems

-GridWorld is now “LLM-ready,” meaning any Large Language Model can reason about the world, choose actions, and call the tools through the protocol.
+GridWorld is now “LLM-ready,” meaning any Large Language Model can reason about the world, choose actions, and call tools through a protocol.

 This is the exact architecture modern agentic systems are built on.

+---

+## 🤖 Milestone 5 — LLM Planner Agent (Structured Observations + Tool Use)

+### ✔️ Completed

+- Implemented `scripts/run_llm_agent.py`, a **LLM-driven control loop**:
+  - Uses an LLM (via Groq / OpenAI) to choose actions.
+  - The agent **never touches the GridWorld directly** — it only acts through tools:
+    - `move(direction)`
+    - `pickup()`
+    - `craft(item, qty)`.
+- Designed a clean **observe → plan → act → repeat** loop:
+  - Environment returns a structured observation (`grid`, `player`, `inventory`, `goal`, `goal_done`).
+  - We format this into a prompt and ask the LLM which tool to call next.
+- Added **preprocessed perception** for the LLM:
+  - `items_in_world = [{"type": "coal", "row": ..., "col": ...}, ...]`
+  - This gives the model an object-level view of the world instead of forcing it to “read” ASCII art.
+- Introduced **short-term memory** in the observation:
+  - `last_action`
+  - `last_result`
+  - This lets the LLM see whether the last move failed (e.g. `"move blocked"`) and adjust.
+- Implemented **action constraints & safety checks**:
+  - Block illegal or useless actions (e.g. `pickup()` when nothing is under the player).
+  - Prevent repeated blocked moves (do not keep walking into a wall).
+  - Ensure `craft("torch", 1)` is only called when there is at least one `coal` and one `stick`.
+- Added a small helper policy, `suggest_direction_toward_target`, that:
+  - Looks at `player` vs `items_in_world`
+  - Suggests a direction that reduces Manhattan distance to the next needed item
+  - Is used as a *fallback / nudge* when the LLM keeps getting stuck

+### 🧩 What This Milestone Shows

+- How to wrap a simple grid world in **tool-like actions** and let an LLM decide which to call.
+- How to combine:
+  - LLM **flexibility** (choosing tools, reacting to results)
+  - with **guardrails** (constraints, reflex rules, fallback heuristics).
+- How to build up an agent loop **incrementally**:
+  1. Pure rule-based planner (M3B).
+  2. LLM planner with raw grid.
+  3. LLM planner with structured perception + memory + constraints.

+Right now, the LLM planner talks to the environment directly via Python, while MCP exposes the same tools over a protocol.
+The next step is to **join these worlds** so the LLM can use the MCP server as its tool backend.

 ---